|

 and personalities of these young men (and women).
 It is as though

+they had been cut from the same mould.
 Let me personalise this by naming two “old boys” – one from ACS

 and the other from EDB (who also went to ACS but I did not teach